New Irish Republican Army: Actions

 On 9–10 May 2016, three men were shot in separate paramilitary style attacks in republican areas in Belfast, leaving two injured and one dead.
 The terrorist threat level in Great Britain was upgraded to "substantial" on 11 May 2016, with the New IRA's continuing threats being part of the reason by Home Secretary Theresa May and MI5.

-In June 2016 it was revealed that a five-man New IRA hit team were in Dublin's north inner city looking to murder two leading gangsters after one of their associates was shot dead in a gangland feud.
+In June 2016, it was revealed that a five-man New IRA hit team were in Dublin's north inner city looking to murder two leading gangsters after one of their associates was shot dead in a gangland feud.
 Sources said the murder squad from the North spent several days and nights looking for their targets in the streets.
-In September 2016 a close associate of Alan Ryan, who had been arrested and imprisoned following the Stamullen raid, was sentenced to nine years' imprisonment in Belfast for possession of a sub-machine gun and ammunition, after getting off a bus from Dublin.
+In September 2016 an associate of Alan Ryan, who had been arrested and imprisoned in 1999 following the Stamullen raid, was sentenced to nine years' imprisonment in Belfast for possession of a sub-machine gun and ammunition, after being stopped on his return journey to Belfast from Dublin.

-In Cork City at 5pm on 7 December 2016, former Chief of Staff of the RIRA southern command, Aidan "The Beast" O’Driscoll, was shot and killed in the street by two masked gunmen.
+In Cork City at 5 pm on 7 December 2016, former Chief of Staff of the RIRA southern command, Aidan "The Beast" O'Driscoll, was shot and killed in the street by two masked gunmen.
 O'Driscoll had been shot in the leg in June 2013 in what the New IRA claimed was a punishment-style shooting for "unrepublican conduct" before he had stepped-down from command in 2012.

 On 7 June 2017, Gardaí foiled a serious IRA bomb plot after discovering six kilos of Semtex, "enough to blow up a street".

 On 1 September 2017, the Police Service of Northern Ireland warned that the group had developed a new type of bomb.

 In December 2017, MI5 said that Northern Ireland has the highest level of terrorist activity of anywhere in Europe with attacks being disrupted weekly.
 Over 250 seizures, thwarted attacks, and counter-terrorist operations are reported to have been undertaken by British security services.

 The group remained active in 2018, with it and the Continuity IRA claiming they have no plans to announce a ceasefire along the lines of that of the ONH.
 However, both groups have suffered major setbacks and inactivity due to feuding and heavy police intervention, and have likewise often failed to commit successful attacks due to antiquated equipment and member inexperience.

-In July 2018 the New IRA claimed responsibility for a spate of gun and bomb attacks on police officers during the riots in Derry.
+In July 2018, the New IRA claimed responsibility for a spate of gun and bomb attacks on police officers during the riots in Derry.

 On 19 January 2019, there was a car bomb attack at the Bishop Street Courthouse in Derry, for which the New IRA are the "main line of enquiry".
 Four men were arrested in connection with the bombing.
 The following month, two men were shot in the city of Derry, in what was described as a "paramilitary attack" by New IRA members.